Square9Softworks/CallAssemblyExamples/SQLSelectQuery/readme.md

 The assembly takes in 2 Workflow Property values, a SQL Connection String, and a SQL SELECT query, and returns the SQL query's result as the third Property's value.

+***GLOBALACTION ONLY FEATURE***
+Call Assembly functions in GlobalAction have system variables that are alway present for Database, Document, and Archive ID values.
+When writing a Call Assembly, you can leverage these variables in any way you see fit by referencing DATABASEID, DOCUMENTID, or ARCHIVEID keys in the input dictionary.
+In the SQL call assembly, these varables are used to dynamically provide information about a specific document to the SQL Query.
+The SQL Call Assembly code looks for a specific string and replaces it with one of the system variables.
+This allows the SQL code to work against a specific document.
+The logic starts on line 84 of the SQLSelectQuery.cs code file.
+Note the way the system variables are used in this case is specific to the needs of this call assembly.
+Your own call assembly logic would need to be built for other applications and use cases.
+The replacement string values for THIS SPECIFIC USE CASE are #ARCHIVEID#, #DOCUMENTID#, and #DATABASEID#.
+As an example, you may wish to calculate a value from two numeric fields in a document.
+This SQL would look like this:

+select field1 + field2 from ssfields where archiveid = #ARCHIVEID# and docid = #DOCUMENTID#

 To support

 The assembly performs the following steps: